On the additive image of 0th persistent homology: Scalars of finite order

-\begin{proof} The conditions of the corollary describe exactly what it means to be in the image of \( \funct{free}_*^G \), where \( G \) is the group generated by all the scalars appearing the presentation of our representation.
+\begin{proof} Let \( G \) be the group generated by the non-zero scalars in the matrices.
+The conditions for an almost coherent basis describe exactly what it means to be in the image of \( (\funct{free}^\mathrm{pt}_G)_* \).
 Thus this corollary follows from the previous one. \end{proof}

 As an immediate consequence, we again obtain Corollaries~\ref{cor.near_mult_basis_is_enough} and~\ref{cor.finite_cat_is_enough}.

 \begin{remark} Throughout this subsection we considered pointed \( G \)-sets.
 Very similar results also hold for (non-pointed) \( G \)-sets. \end{remark}